Indexes

 The ScanAllByLabel

-operations has been replaced by
+operations have been replaced by

 ScanAllByLabelPropertyValue